Working as a Writing Consultant

 - Fall 2022 Bear CLAW Employee Orientation: TBD

 Required Training Course

-New Bear CLAW Employees are expected to enroll in IDS 310 Leadership Seminar, a one credit, first block, blended course.
+New Bear CLAW Employees are expected to enroll in IDS 310 Leadership Seminar, a one-credit, first block, blended course.
 We pay for the course and the textbook.
-The class is designed for the study and practical application of leadership skills that will benefit student leaders working with a variety of campus programs and students and may be repeated to a total of 6 hours.
+The class is designed for the study and practical application of leadership skills that will benefit student leaders working with various campus programs and students and may be repeated for 6 hours.
 More information will be provided to those hired to work in the Writing Center.

 For these reasons, consultants should be outgoing and possess strong interpersonal and communication skills.

 - At least a junior in good academic standing

 - Need at least a 3.35 GPA in all courses (Note: We believe that your GPA is not always indicative of your talent; however, lower GPAs are under stiff competition!)

 - Need to commit to the Center for at least one entire semester

 - Should plan to work between 10 to 20 hours per week.
 Must be friendly, responsible, patient, and professional

 - Interested in working with writers in an online environment as well as face-to-face